CT-Hackerspace/cth-website/site/blog/making-a-hackerspace-passport-stamp-with-a-cnc-engraver.md

   - Fix Caption Problem
 ---

-# Making a Hackerspace Passport Stamp with a CNC Engraver

 Admittedly, we got caught off guard when a foreign hackerspace member stopped by to visit and asked for a stamp on his [Hackerspace Passport](http://hackerspaces.org/wiki/Hackerspaces_Passport).
 Well, we didn't have one.
 A few days later we did.
 Here's how we made a Hackerspace Passport Stamp on our CNC Engraver: